 Depth sensing has been a central topic of research in computer vision since its inception.
 Due to its many downstream applications, a variety of approaches have been explored.
 Structured light, in particular, is a practical method that achieves high accuracy, which has enjoyed commercial success in various forms.
 It exploits the duality of a projector with a camera and replaces one or more of a binocular or multiview stereo with a projector.
 By throwing known light patterns to the target, dense and accurate correspondences are established for triangulation.
 This is particularly useful for real-world objects which are often featureless and cannot be handled with camera stereopsis alone.
 Its ease of setup in addition to its dense reconstruction has made structured light a go-to approach in many applications, even for ground truth acquisition for 3D reconstruction research.

-Structure light, however, alters the appearance of the target as the pattern on the surface needs to be visible to the camera.
+Structured light, however, alters the appearance of the target as the pattern on the surface needs to be visible to the camera.
 This is undesirable for many applications outside the research lab or an industrial plant.
 For instance, such visible patterns would be distracting in xR systems.
 For this, many structured light implementations rely on infrared (IR) light and their extension to time-of-flight (ToF) sensing \cite{zhang2012microsoft,keselman2017intel} as IR light is invisible to the naked eye.
-Surface reflection of light in the IR range, however, significantly differs from that in the visible spectrum.
-This necessitates an additional RGB camera that captures the object appearance separate to obtain a textured 3D object.
+IR systems, however, cannot be used for recovering surface properties such as texture and reflectance as they are different in IR from those in the visual spectrum.

 Can we make shape and texture capture invisible?
 Is there a way to simultaneously recover the reflectance of the target such that we can even relight the object?
 Such a system will make real-world object capture for downstream applications completely stealth, creating a large opportunity for effective communication (xR systems), advertisement, robotics, art, and nondestructive inspection, such as live scene editing and always-on change detection.